 If like a lot of people motorhoming is an exercise for Summer and maybe Autumn when the weather is mild, the water is warm and the fish are biting.
 Then there is a good chance your motorhome or caravan has turned into the jolly green giant over the winter.
-Making a really good wash is essential starting point.
-Get a high quality car wash and make sure you use a soft broom you don’t want to be scratching your baby.
+Making a really good wash is an essential starting point.
+Get a high-quality car wash and make sure you use a soft broom you don’t want to be scratching your baby.

-I have read a lot about the use of water blasters to remove the moss and mould but subjecting the nooks, crevices and joins to a high pressure stream of water is something best avoided unless you want to encourage future leaks.
+I have read a lot about the use of water blasters to remove the moss and mould but subjecting the nooks, crevices and joins to a high-pressure stream of water is something best avoided unless you want to encourage future leaks.
 Water has a way of finding a weak spot and making the most of it, using the water blaster will only encourage this.
 Sadly this might mean a bit more elbow grease on your part but at least it will remain drier inside.

-Of course the roof is going to be the worst and the hardest to clean, Only stand on the roof of your caravan or motorhome if you have been assured by the dealer that this will be OK otherwise……..
-So a decent ladder with someone holding it whilst you use a long handled broom is the only answer.
+Of course, the roof is going to be the worst and the hardest to clean, Only stand on the roof of your caravan or motorhome if you have been assured by the dealer that this will be OK otherwise……..
+So a decent ladder with someone holding it whilst you use a long-handled broom is the only answer.

 Pay special attention to your solar panels and give them a double wash.
-If they have mould or slime growing on them how are they going to charge your batteries.
-Even dust from the road can affect performance of your solar system so keep them as clean as possible at all times.
+If they have mould or slime growing on them how are they going to charge your batteries?
+Even dust from the road can affect the performance of your solar system so keep them as clean as possible at all times.

 Have a look at your roof vents whilst you are up on the roof do the seals around them look to be in good condition or are they beginning to age due to weathering.
 Resealing the vents may not be a job you feel comfortable doing but at least if you know you have a problem you can organise to have them resealed.

 Remember that a water leak from your vents may not drip from the vent but may travel through the roof and appear elsewhere in your van causing untold damage before you become aware of the problem.